-Justice Harlan reasons profanity on jacket was not obscene nor fighting words
+Justice Harlan reasons profanity on jacket was protected by First Amendment

 In the opinion for the Court, Justice John Marshall Harlan II began by observing that the “case may seem at first blush too inconsequential to find its way into our books, but the issue it presents is of no small constitutional significance.”

 He reasoned that Cohen’s display of profanity could not be classified as obscenity, because it was not “erotic.”
 He also determined that the language could not be considered fighting words — another unprotected form of expression — because it was not directed at a particular recipient.